sethmcknight/quantic-msse-easy-park-plus/anti-patterns.md

     - 4 levels deep of nested if's
     - length combined conditions (slot + ev + motor)
     - superfluous == 1 vs bool (ie `if ev` vs `if ev == 1`)
-    - recommendations
-        - use guard clauses to return early if specific slots aren't available
-        - use booleans
-        - create helper methods for ev/regular to reduce nesting in the main park method
+    - ✅ **RESOLVED:** Refactored to use guard clauses, booleans, and helper methods to reduce nesting in the main park method.
+See ParkingManager.py.
 - ParkingLot.getSlotFromRegNum(Ev)
     - superfluous else: continue
+    - ✅ **RESOLVED:** Redundant else: continue removed.
+See ParkingManager.py.
 - ParkingLot.getRegNumFromColor, etc.
     - use list comprehension instead
+    - ✅ **RESOLVED:** Refactored to use list comprehensions.
+See ParkingManager.py.

 # Global Variables
 - Tkinter variables